How Much Do Managed IT Services Cost in Canada? (2026 Pricing Guide)

 • On-site dispatch: some contracts include a small monthly allowance; extra visits bill separately.

-Managed IT vs break-fix vs in-house IT: cost comparison
+Managed IT vs hourly IT vs in-house IT: cost comparison

 The IBM 2025 Cost of a Data Breach report places the Canadian average at CA$6.98M per incident.
-ITIC’s downtime survey puts an unplanned hour at $300,000+ for a meaningful share of mid-market businesses.
-Statistics Canada’s Survey of Cyber Security and Cybercrime shows roughly one in five Canadian SMBs absorbs a cyber incident annually.
+ITIC’s downtime survey puts an unplanned hour at US$300,000+ for a meaningful share of mid-market businesses.
+Statistics Canada’s Survey of Cyber Security and Cybercrime puts the 2023 incident rate at 16% of Canadian businesses, roughly one in six.

 CITATION